rogcg/sanctum/README.md

 ##### Django templates

-You must obbey these django templates in order to present the correct information on the page.
+You must follow these django templates in order to present the correct information on the page.

 ###### Blocks